nautobot/nautobot/nautobot/docs/plugins/development.md

 More documentation and examples can be found [here](../development/navigation-menu.md)

-## Homepage Panels
+## Home Page Content

-Plugins can create panels in the homepage by defining `layout` inside of `homepage.py`.
-Using the key and weight system, a developer can create new panels using the pre-existing items or by using custom templates with callback functions to collect data.
+Plugins can add content to the Nautobot home page by defining `layout` inside of `homepage.py`.
+Using the key and weight system, a developer can integrate the plugin content amongst existing panels, groups, and items and/or create entirely new panels as desired.

 More documentation and examples can be found [here](../development/homepage.md)